dylan-galbraith/fit-track/README.md

 ## Access

-If you would like to try out and use FitTrack, you can go to https://fit-track-capstone.herokuapp.com/ and create a new account.
+If you would like to try out and use FitTrack, you can go to https://fit-track.netlify.app/ and create a new account.
+After creating your account, you can start by creating some exercises.
+After youve created some exercises, you can create some routines.
+After you create a routine, you can add your already existing exercises to it.

 ## Tech-Stack

 ### Front-End

 The front-end of FitTrack was built using React and React-Router.
 Everything was built using JavaScript and HTML, and styled using SASS/CSS and BEM.

+All authentication and authorization is done through Firebase, and connected to my database on the back-end.

 ### Back-End